 New procedures in place

-It is likely when you return your club or facility will have a number of procedures in place for before, during and after your session.
+It is likely when you return your club or facility will have a number of procedures in place for before, during and after your session, similar to what was put in place before the last lockdown.
 This could include:

 - Set arrival and pick up times